RockySong/micropython-rocky/README.md

     After the face is added, the demo returns to recognization mode.
 If your face is detected again, the demo runs MobileFaceNet model to get the feature vector, calculate the vector angles among all saved vectors, find the nearest one and if it lies within the sensitivity threshold, treat it as the recognized result.

+    (new from 2019.11.06) You can switch face tracking mode and fixed face box mode.
+Default is the face tracking
+    mode: detects the face then recognize the detected area; fixed box mode: a box is shown in the center, you need to put your face inside the box.

     To improve detection rate, keep reasonable ambient lighting and distance to the lens, so your face is not too big or too small, nor too bright or too dark.
 You don't have to put your face in the center of the lens.